Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

     .. figure:: /images/SOLWEIG_Tmrt1_solweig.png
        :alt:  None
        :width: 100%
+       :align: center

-       The settings for your first SOLWEIG run (click on image for larger image).
+       The settings for your first SOLWEIG run (click on figure for larger image).

 #.
 Examine the output (Average T\ :sub:`mrt` (°C).
 What is the main
    driver to the spatial variations in T\ :sub:`mrt`?